What Is It and Where Did It All Begin?

 The History of Freemasonry

 No one knows with certainty how or when the Masonic Fraternity was formed.
-A widely accepted theory among Masonic scholars is that it arose from the stonemasons’ guilds during the Middle Ages.
-The language and symbols used in the fraternity’s rituals come from this era.
+A widely accepted theory among Masonic scholars is that it arose from the stonemasons guild during the Middle Ages.
+The language and symbols used in the Fraternity’s rituals come from this era.

 Kevin Main at Allen Public Library Presents